mdg-private/oncall-bot/README.md

   - Create New API Key
   - Make it a V2 Current token, Read-only.
   - Copy the token value into the pagerduty.pagerdutyToken settings field
-  - Navigate to the page for the schedule you want to monitor.
-Its URL is something like https://meteorjs.pagerduty.com/schedules#PTJS3I9 Copy the final bit (`PTJS3I9`) to the pagerduty.scheduleID settings field
+  - Navigate to the page for the schedule(s) you want to monitor.
+Its URL is something like https://meteorjs.pagerduty.com/schedules#PTJS3I9 Copy the final bit (`PTJS3I9`) to the pagerduty.schdules.id settings fields
 - In Slack
   - Register an app at https://api.slack.com/apps
   - Select Permissions and add:
     - `channels:read`
     - `channels:write`
     - `users:read`
+    - `usergroups:read`
+    - `usergroups:write`
   - Click "Install App To Team" and select the appropriate team
   - This provides an Access Token.
 Copy it into the slack.slackToken settings field
   - Now get a Slack team admin to follow the same steps, but with only the